The Royal British Legion

 "They shall grow not old, as we that are left grow old.
 Age shall not weary them, nor the years condemn.
 At the going down of the sun, and in the morning.
 We will remember them."
 This is read out at every ceremony and the people join in and repeat at the end - "We will remember them"

-Please also visit the Remembrance Day page.
+Please also visit the Remembrance Day page on this website.
 'Poppy Hero' volunteers are sought each year to help the work of the organisation and to sell poppies in the week or two before Remembrance Day.
-Anyone interested in helping can speak to club officials at the RBL club, Bridge St. Penistone or call organiser Denise Fudge on 01226 232083.
+Anyone interested in helping can speak to club officials at the RBL club, Bridge St.